celo-org/docs/blog/12-23-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Learn DApps (Web3 programming languages) – Solidity

-Dapp stands for Decentralized Application and describes the programs constructed on top of blockchains.
-DApps can be created as a website or a mobile application because they are used in the majority of functional ways like any other software program.
+Dapps stands for decentralized applications and describe the programs built on top of a blockchain.
+Dpps can be created as a website or mobile application since they are used in most functional ways like any other software program.
 There are tutorials and introductions to Dapps in several well-known ecosystems, some of which include:

 - [Introduction to Dapps by Celo](https://docs.celo.org/showcase)
 - [What Is a Decentralized Application?](https://www.coindesk.com/learn/what-is-a-decentralized-application/?utm_source=remote3.co&utm_medium=remote3.co&utm_campaign=remote3.co)[Learn to Code Blockchain DApps By Building Simple Games](https://cryptozombies.io/)